 If you don't have a garden and want to enjoy time surrounded by greenery, here's a list of delightful picnic spots for city-dwellers, forest lovers, and beach fans.

-Serious picnic goers shouldn't miss The Big Picnic, which will be held on 19 June this year.
+Serious picnic goers shouldn't miss The Big Picnic.
+The next one (an online event) will be held on 1 August 2021.

 Responsible picnickers should take their rubbish back home or dispose of it sensibly (particularly glass bottles).

 Fancy a picnic in an impressionist painting?
 Then try out the 42 hectare park on the Mondorf Spa estate, which has been enjoyed by Luxembourgers for more than 160 years.
 Its magnificent flower arrangements and manicured gardens filled with bridges and ponds make it the perfect place for a relaxing picnic.
 There's also a play park, an educational herb garden and an orangery.
 You can finish off the day with a relaxing treatment at the spa, or an afternoon by the pool (reservation required).

 On the road between Mamer and Kopstal you will find Dreps, a lovely wooded area on the banks of the River Mamer offering shady spots for picnics or BBQs.
 You can hire the area for BBQs using this form, or just turn up and find a nice picnic spot.
 The waters are shallow so kids can splash about or try catching the minnows with fishing nets.
 There are some lovely walks in the area if you need to work up an appetite, including a 7.7km blue flag circular walk.

 When the heat gets too much, head to Mullerthal and find yourself a shady and secluded picnic spot in the Little Switzerland region.